What Search Semantics Tell Pharma and Healthcare Marketers

 Do you know what your consumers’ search habits are telling you?

-Here at Silverlight Digital, we conducted an in-depth analysis of 112,000 unique search terms from 8.2 million impressions spanning 396,000 visits in 2016.
+Here at Silverlight Digital, we conducted an in-depth analysis of 112,000 unique search terms from 8.2 million impressions spanning 396,000 visits.
 The result is a trove of best practices for advertisers in pharma and healthcare and other key industries.

 - Mobile users perform question-based queries, such as searches that begin with “who, what, where, when and how,” more than desktop users.